-- Sponsoring organizations will be responsible for providing security to see that guests conduct themselves properly and to assist with crowd control.
-One security guard per 50 guests is recommended.
+- Sponsoring organizations will be responsible for providing Department of Public Safety to see that guests conduct themselves properly and to assist with crowd control.
+One Department of Public Safety guard per 50 guests is recommended.
 A minimum of 3 guards are required at events at which alcohol will be served.
 A minimum of 2 guards are required at dances where alcohol will not be served.
-The group sponsoring the event must pay all security costs.
+The group sponsoring the event must pay all contract guard costs.

 - Sponsoring groups must see to it that guests conduct themselves properly.